 Free Things To Do in the Yasawas

 If you’re planning a budget vacation to Fiji, then don’t miss the Yasawa Islands.
-The stunning tropical islands might take 2-5 hours boat ride to get there, but it’s well worth the trip once you discover the budget resorts of the Yasawas with their array of free and cheap activities!
-You needn’t spend a dime during your stay, as many of the resorts offer meals and complimentary use of watersports equipment in their room rates.
+The stunning tropical islands might take a 2-5 hours boat ride to get there, but it’s well worth the trip once you discover the budget resorts of the Yasawas with their array of free and cheap activities!
+You needn’t spend a dime during your stay, as many of the resorts offer meals and complimentary use of watersports equipment at their room rates.
 All you have to do is figure out how you are going to spend your “Fiji time“.
 Here’s some inspiration in this list of free and cheap things to do in the Yasawa Islands.

 1. Snorkel in Coral Reefs

-No matter what your budget is, snorkelling is a must do in the Yasawa Islands.
+No matter what your budget is, snorkelling is a must-do in the Yasawa Islands.
 Luckily, snorkelling is 100% free thanks to resorts offering complimentary use of snorkel gear.
 Usually, there is safe snorkelling so be done from the beach (make sure you ask where).
 Otherwise, a snorkelling safari, where you’ll be transferred by boat to the nearest reefs, is usually one of the most inexpensive activities that resorts have to offer.

 2. Kayak or Stand-Up Paddleboard

 Be as active or relaxed as you like when you use one of the complimentary kayaks offered by the resorts in the Yasawas.
 Kayaking is a fantastic and free way to explore the islands and watch the fish swimming in the clear waters below.
 While you have to pay a small fee to hire stand-up paddleboards at most resorts, some like Blue Lagoon Beach Resort offer paddleboards as part of their complimentary watersports equipment.
+Check out the resorts with free SUP hire in The Best Places for Stand-Up Paddleboarding in Fiji.

 3. Go on a Handline Fishing Trip

 Game and sports fishing charters might be renowned for being an expensive thing to do, but fishing like a local in handline fishing is a cheap and rewarding way to experience fishing in Fiji.
-The staff at many of the budget resorts can take you the best local fishing spots from land or by boat.
+The staff at many of the budget resorts can take you to the best local fishing spots from land or by boat.
 Handline fishing is usually available for under FJ$50, for instance at Long Beach Resort and Blue Lagoon Beach Resort.

 4. Go on an Island Hike